exacity/simplified-deeplearning/tmp/note/Representative-learning.md

 Hypothesis

-:Unlabeled data can be used to learn a good representation.
+: Unlabeled data can be used to learn a good representation.

 - Supervised & semi-supervised & unsupervised learning
   - Supervised learning: